Yash (actor): Personal life

+Philanthropy and other work

-In 2017, Yash, along with Pandit, founded the YashoMarga Foundation, a social welfare non-profit organisation.
+In 2017, Yash, along with Radhika Pandit, founded the YashoMarga Foundation, a social welfare non-profit organisation.
 In their first mission, the foundation addressed a water crisis in Karnataka's Koppal district by investing ₹40 million towards desilting lakes and providing pure drinking water to 40 villages in the region.
 That year, he sought protection from the police owing to death threats.

 Yash has campaigned for S. R. Mahesh of Janata Dal (Secular) in Krishnarajanagara and S. A. Ramdas of Bharatiya Janata Party in Krishnaraja constituency in the 2018 Karnataka Legislative Assembly elections.
 In 2019, he endorsed independent candidate Sumalatha, wife of Ambareesh, in Mandya constituency.
 He has stated that he is open to entering politics if the situation arises.
 Yash has collaborated with the Bangalore Police for a campaign against drunk driving in 2019, in the days leading up to New Year's Day.
 50 days before his 34th birthday, his fans organised an environmental campaign to plant trees and save water.
 In 2021, he donated ₹5000 each to 3000 workers in the Kannada film fraternity to ease their financial burden after the COVID-19 pandemic.